 - difficulty understanding nonliteral language, such as inferences, sarcasm, metaphors, and idioms made during conversation

 - making and/or keeping friends

 Having one or more of these symptoms doesn’t automatically mean you have SPCD.
-To be diagnosed with this communication disorder, the DSM-5 notes that the symptoms must significantly interfere with:
+To be diagnosed with this communication disorder,

 - interpersonal relationships

 - your ability to socialize

 As of the DSM-5, SPCD is considered a separate condition from ASD.

 Some of the symptoms of SPCD may seem to overlap with those associated with ASD, including what is formerly known as Asperger’s.